pnnl/GenrAItOR/paper/paper.md

 ## Results

-Figure 2 summarizes our work’s main comparison of interest.
-The distribution of the align score for the RAFT-Llama 3 model is depicted (in blue) above the corresponding distribution for the base Llama 3 model.
+We evalute our methods output through the comparison of align scores.
+In Figure 2 we compare the distribution of the align scores for the RAFT-Llama 3 model (in blue) and the base Llama 3 model.
 While both distributions appear largely similar, it should be noted that:

 - Mean align score is slightly improved in the RAFT model relative to the base Llama 3
 - In line with the improved mean, the RAFT distribution of align scores is more left skewed

 Jointly, these results indicate that the RAFT model more typically generates responses that are marginally better aligned with the truth.
+Furthermore the software package provided herein provides a streamlines method to implemnt the required steps in RAFT from data collection to training to enable other  researchers to develop a RAFT-Llama 3 model.

 ![Distribution of Align Scores for the RAFT-Llama 3 (“Finetuned”) and the RAG-Llama3 model.](images/results.png){#fig:results}